yo-sarawut/e-Library/Articles/Programming/finance/intro-stock-analysis.md

 Importing Packages
 Before jumping into the actual code, the first step is to import all the packages that will be used in this tutorial.

-Load live data of any financial instrument using Quandl's Python package.
+import quandl as qd #Quandl for downloading financial data import pandas as pd #Pandas for access to dataframes import numpy as np #Numpy for access to arrays and vectorization of calculaitons import matplotlib.pyplot as plt #Matplotlib for pythons basic plotting import seaborn as sns #Seaborn for heatmap plotting import scipy.stats as stats #Scipy Stats module for access to statistical formula. import plotly import plotly.plotly as py import plotly.graph_objs as go import seaborn as sns import pylab import scipy.stats as stats import warnings from datetime import date warnings.filterwarnings('ignore') plt.style.use('ggplot')#For chart formating we have set in-build formating convention Load live data of any financial instrument using Quandl's Python package.
 The data can be downloaded by specifying following parameters to the get function of Quandl